 The future of brick and mortar is bright—we just need to adapt to the changing environment, understand that the buyer’s journey touches multiple channels, and view the journey as a holistic process where the physical store plays a key part in the experience.

 Stay tuned for additional insights from our most recent Marketing Advisory Board meeting.

 You may also like to check out this article by Scott Neslin: Fostering Long-Term Customer Relationships in a Multichannel World.

 About the Author

-Jon Dome, VP of Customer Engagement, specializes in marketing strategy and customer experience management.
+Jon Dome, VP of Marketing, specializes in marketing strategy and customer experience management.
 He has a strong track record building and sustaining high performance client satisfaction teams.
 Jon leverages the Jobs-to-be-Done methodologies popularized by Tony Ulwick and Clayton Christensen to underpin new frameworks for marketers to optimize buyer’s journeys.
 A motivational team leader and an articulate communicator, Jon has a talent for driving customer-centric cultures.More Content by Jon Dome